The Catskill Regional Invasive Species Partnership (CRISP)

 Eurasian Boar are also vectors for over 24 infectious diseases transmissible to humans.
 In addition, the species carries harmful livestock diseases such as psuedorabies and swine brucellosis.
 Eurasian Boar have also been shown to carry both giardia and leptospirosis- bacterial infections transmitted by water contaminated by animal dung and urine.

 If you believe you have seen this species, exercise caution: animals can be very aggressive.
-Report it to CRISP, hosted by the Catskill Center for Conservation and Development, at 845-586-2611 or firstname.lastname@example.org.
+Report it to CRISP by calling at 845-586-2611 or firstname.lastname@example.org.

 Each year CRISP trains over 1,000 people in the Catskills how to identify, report, and manage a variety of invasive species.
 Programs include workshops on how to control barberry in the home woodlot, how to identify the top ten invaders of the region, how to prevent the spread of aquatic invasive species, and how to manage ash trees infested by the emerald ash borer.
 CRISP provides one stop shopping for all your invasive species needs and can supply a variety of outreach materials to any individual or group eager to learn more.
 Check out our youtube videos online and get started on your invasive species identification!

 Watershed Steward Success!

 Read about Eric Coe, CRISP’s Watershed Steward extraordinaire!
 Learn how he stopped water chestnut, and prevented an invasion on Canadarago Lake (at a public boat launch three miles south of Richfield Springs), which would have taken years to eradicate!
 Read more about it here.